yufeizhao/yufeizhao.github.io/gtac/index.md

 _Collaboration policy._ You are allowed and encouraged to collaborate, but everyone must write their solutions individually and acknowledge their collaborators.

+The problem sets, below, will be updated with new problems after each lecture, up to until about a week before the due date.
+It is a good idea to start early and pace yourselves accordingly.

 | Problem set | Due date (♣ tentative) |